mustafah/udacity-data-engineer-project04/README.md

 ## How to ?
-1. Add appropriate AWS Credentials and S3 output path in `environment.cfg`
+1. Add appropriate AWS Credentials and S3 input and output paths in `environment.cfg`
 3. Run `etl.py`